QGEP/docs/en/user-guide/How-To/index.rst

 Overflow characteristic
 -----------------------

-In the case of a leaping weir, a pumpt or under special conditions, an overflow characteristic can be defined for the overflow:
+In the case of a leaping weir, a pump or under special conditions, an overflow characteristic can be defined for the overflow:

 You can select an existing characteristic in the field fk_overflow_char or you creat a new one characteristic with the green + button.